Cottage Food Laws in North Dakota

 Yes.
 Online sales with delivery within the state are permitted.

-Running a cottage food business in North Dakota?
+Running a bakery in North Dakota?

 BakeOnyx handles orders, recipes, pricing, and customers — so you can focus on baking.